WLCG-AuthZ-WG/common-jwt-profile/profile.md

 <p>
 <code>groupname :: = [a-zA-Z0-9][a-zA-Z0-9_.-]*</code>
 <p>
 Usage of this claim is OPTIONAL.
 However, the <strong><code>wlcg.groups</code></strong> claim is REQUIRED in all tokens issued as a result of an OpenID Connect authentication flow in which wlcg.groups are requested via scopes and the subject is entitled to the groups in question.
-The group request mechanism is described in more detail in section 'Scope-based Attribute Selection' of this document.
+The group request mechanism is described in more detail in the <a href="#scope-based-group-selection">Scope-based Group Selection</a> section of this document.

 <em>Note: it is expected that a more verbose syntax and different claim (eduperson_entitlement), as recommended by <strong>AARC</strong> Guidelines, could also be required in the event that authorization information is exchanged with external Infrastructures.</em>